- Can ABCpdf convert my Microsoft Office documents to PDF?

 - It is our experience that it is surprisingly common for web servers to be able to access HTTP URLs but not HTTPS ones.
 If you are using an HTTPS URL then try the equivalent as HTTP to see if the problem is related to SSL.

-- If all this looks fine and you're still seeing problems we strongly suggest putting in ten minutes with ProcessMonitor.
+- If all this looks fine and you are still seeing problems we strongly suggest putting in ten minutes with ProcessMonitor.
 In most cases it will flag an obvious cause.
 Be cautious with ProcessMonitor filters as problems may not always be quite where you expect them to be.
 However, in general a filter on "Result contains DENIED" will pick up most issues.
 You will find details on how to use ProcessMonitor on the "How do I use Process Monitor to find permissions issues?" section of this page.

 - Lack of access to the windows/temp directory is a frequent cause of problems.
 Ensure that your IIS user (e.g. ASP.NET or IUSR_MACHINENAME) has read/write permission and also (if it fits with your security policy) the ability to create folders.
 You may also find that ASP.NET is being denied access to its own preferences (e.g. C:\Documents and Settings\MACHINENAME\ASPNET or C:\Documents and Settings\NetworkService.

-If this doesn't help...
+If this does not help...

 You need to establish a test case to establish the boundaries of the problem.